emine-yildirim/emine-yildirim.github.io/seminar.md

 Catherine Meusburger (Friedrich-Alexander-Universität)

-A Generalization of Kitaev's quantum double models
+A Generalization of Kitaev's quantum double models.

 We describe a construction inspired by Kitaev's quantum double models and related to factorization homology.
 It assigns to an embedded graph